webapicookbook/hyper/docs/tips.md

 }
 ```

-Now, we can modify one of the properties in the entry on the TOP OF THE `STACK`.
+Now, we can modify one of the properties in the entry on the top of the `STACK`.
 Let's update the `tags` value:
 ```
 STACK SET {"tags":"fishing, skiing, hiking, spelunking"}
 ```